rlaehgns5399/2DTile/README.md

 In my computer, beyond level 11, my computer slows down in representing shape.

-I made Quadtree, but it doesnt need(There were good ideas to refer)
+I made Quadtree, but it doesn't need(of course, there were good ideas to refer).

+For making shape, I havent use `Convex hull algorithm`.

+If you want to use, just modify `Point` class codes.

 <hr>